-The programme consists of 42 weeks of study and 10 weeks annual leave, which is fixed at the point of starting the programme.
-The 42 weeks of academic study are equally divided between University time and placement learning experiences (in a Nursing context), to allow time for the application of theoretical knowledge to the clinical setting and vice versa.
-Each year is divided into 21 weeks of theory and 21 weeks of clinical placement.
-The 21 weeks of practice learning experiences are integrated throughout the year to allow for continuous practice learning.
+The programme is fixed at the point of starting for parts one, two and three, consisting of 96 weeks study (theory 48 weeks and practice learning 48 weeks), with the addition of annual leave weeks.
+The 96 weeks (academic study and practice learning) are divided between University time and placement learning experiences (in a nursing context), to allow time for the application of theoretical knowledge to the practice learning setting and vice versa.
+The practice learning experiences are integrated throughout the year to allow for continuous practice learning.
 Students are required to attend all programme components in theory and practice.
 This split between theory and practice conforms to the NMC Realising professionalism: Standards for pre-registration Nursing programmes (NMC, 2018).
-The 42 week structure allows for 4600 hours to be achieved in both theory (2300 hours) and practice (2300 hours) for full time students, and cannot be completed in less than three years.
-Each week students are expected to spend either 37.5 hours in practice placement or 37.5 hour in taught or directed study.
-37.5 hours x 21 weeks x 3 years = 2362.5 hours in practice and the same in theory.
-This allows a slippage of 62.5 hours in each element over the three years.
-Theoretical and clinical time is monitored by the personal tutor to ensure that the minimum professional body requirements are met.
-The student must complete a timesheet for the theoretical time in university, the actions taken to make-up any absences must be detailed on the timesheet which will be checked by your personal tutor to see if this is deemed satisfactory.
-The theoretical make-up time could be achieved through such activities as reviewing Panopto videos, reading around the subject topic, accessing resources on Moodle, undertaking additional field specific Safemedicate practice tests or having a reflective tutorial.
+The RPL (500 hours practice/500 hours theoretical) and 96 week structure allows for 4600 hours to be achieved in both theory (2300 hours) and practice (2300 hours).
+This is achieved as each week the students are expected to spend either 37.5 hours in practice placement or 37.5 hour in taught or directed study.
+37.5 hours x 96 weeks and RPL (500 hours practice learning/500 hours theoretical) = 2300 hours in practice and 2300 hours in theory.

+Theoretical and practice learning time is monitored by the student's personal tutor to ensure that the minimum professional body requirements are met.
+The student must complete a timesheet for the theoretical time in university, the actions taken to make-up any absences must be detailed on the timesheet which will be checked by the personal tutor to see if this is deemed satisfactory.
+The theoretical make-up time could be achieved through such activities as reviewing Panopto videos, reading around the subject topic, accessing resources on the VLE (virtual learning environment), undertaking additional field specific safeMedicate practice tests or having a reflective tutorial.
 Theoretical attendance is also monitored through the student engagement logging system, this is monitored by the module leader.
 The student must complete a timesheet for each placement clearly stating the dates of each shift, start and finish time of each shift and also record the actual hours worked per day, indicating which are night shifts.
 The nominated practice supervisor or academic assessor must sign the timesheet at the end of each week and on completion of the placement.
 Any absence or sickness must be recorded on the timesheet.
-The student must work no less than 371⁄2 hours per week as this may result in needing to undertake make-up time during and at the end of the programme in order to achieve 2,300 practice learning hours.
-The student must discuss with their personal tutor a plan to make-up any placement time to ensure that the appropriate placement experience is arranged.
+The student must work no less than 371⁄2 hours per week as this may result in needing to undertake make-up time at the end of the programme in order to achieve 2,300 practice learning hours.
+The student must discuss with their personal tutor a plan to make-up any placement time at the end of the programme (as indicated on cohort planner) to ensure that the appropriate placement experience is arranged.
 Any make-up hours must be recorded on a separate timesheet which indicates the hours relate to 'make-up time' and the type of placement experience.
 Students are required to experience the care of patients/service users around the clock (24-hour care).
 This means students must undertake shifts patterns that reflect this including 'early', 'late', weekends and night shifts.
-For the latter this will be a minimum of one week throughout the three years of the programme.
+For the latter this will be a minimum of one week throughout the two years of the programme.